tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 040.md

 - [[Keth Darklighter|Keth]] goes out and finds us a cat.
 - The rest of the gang goes to look for the [[Gentlemen Bastards]] to get some information about the Clock Tower.
 - We head to the [[Bark & Buzzard]] and chat with Karen.
+- We don't find the [[Gentlemen Bastards]], so we explore some other ideas about where we can go for information.
+- The tower rests in the middle of [[Market Square Plaza]].
 -